10 Dog Enrichment Ideas for Your Pup (7 are DIY)

 3. Food Enrichment

 If your dog scarfs his food like it’s his first and last meal, you can scatter kibble across the floor.
-Or, play a game of hide and seek with his dinner by dividing it around the room.
-Let your pup exercise his inner forager and reduce the risk of choking or bloat.
+Or, play a game of hide and seek with his dinner by dividing it around the room, leaving a scent trail.
+Say, “go find!” and let your pup exercise his inner forager.
+This kind of scent detection is a simple way to reduce the risk of choking or bloat.

 4. Food Puzzles